bibeko7/KIIT-Campus-Navigator/Downloads/KIIT-Campus-Navigator/README.md

 # 🗺️ KIIT Campus Navigator
+It was done with collabration of 5 friends
 A full-stack interactive campus navigation web app built with **React.js + Leaflet.js** for KIIT University, Bhubaneswar.
 Visualizes shortest path algorithms on a real map with all 25 KIIT campuses at their verified GPS coordinates.

 ---